kitft/funsearch/README.md

 # A good one to use for testing, as an extremely cheap model, is 'mistral-tiny-latest'.
 # The best one for our use case is probably 'codestral-latest', which is 4x more expensive per output token.
 # Either model is still relatively cheap: with codestral, 1 million output tokens is $0.6.
+# We will need to manually add different API calls for OpenAI, Anthropic, etc. This is not difficult.

 `funsearch run` takes two arguments: